Why You Should Be Mixing on Headphones

 How to Deal With Headphone Problems

 TB Isone by ToneBoosters is a binaural room simulator that aims to create the illusion that you’re within a sound-treated virtual room, free of standing waves and unwanted reflections.
 This plugin is an excellent option if you don’t have access to a sound-treated studio and need to mix on headphones.
-It lets to take control of the virtual room by manipulating variables like volume, distance, early reflections, diffusion, and the loudspeaker azimuth angle (0 to 45 degrees).
+It lets you take control of the virtual room by manipulating variables like volume, distance, early reflections, diffusion, and the loudspeaker azimuth angle (0 to 45 degrees).

 You can even customize the head-related transfer function (HRTF), which is a response that characterizes how an ear receives a sound from a point in space.
 Your head, ears, ear canal, head density, and oral cavities affect how you perceive sound.
 HRTF generally boosts frequencies around the 2-5 kHz range and varies substantially from person to person.